 Often times, rheumatoid arthritis patients don’t know exactly what causes their flare-ups, although physical activity is a common trigger for the pain and joint stiffness.
 Additionally, flare-ups can last varying amounts of time for each person.
 But, sometimes, they are followed by the remission of symptoms.

-When inflammation subsides, either with or without treatment, this is known as the remission state.
+When inflammation subsides, with or without treatment, this is known as a state of remission.
 Though the inflammation is limited, pain and stiffness can still often be felt due to the level of damage that’s already been done to the joint.

-Arthritis symptoms may also come and go in some cases, depending on the severity of the autoimmune disease, the amount of joint damage it has already caused, and whether treatment has been initiated.
+The frequency of flare-ups may be related to the severity of the autoimmune disease, the amount of joint damage it has already caused, and whether treatment has been initiated.

 Rheumatoid arthritis can cause less obvious or indefinite symptoms alongside the common physical joint symptoms.
-Often times, rheumatoid arthritis sufferers seeking treatment will report symptoms that could be mistaken for other illnesses or conditions, such as when they experience flu-like symptoms like low-grade fever or muscle aches.
+Often times, rheumatoid arthritis sufferers seeking treatment will report symptoms that could be mistaken for other illnesses or conditions, such as when they experience flu-like symptoms such as low-grade fever or muscle aches.

 In the early stages of rheumatoid arthritis (and beyond), it is common to experience fibromyalgia-like symptoms.
 But the major difference between these two diseases is that rheumatoid arthritis causes inflammation whereas fibromyalgia does not.